Zveaga/Philosophers/README.md

 times`, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

-Example of the program can be ran (you can modify the value of the arguments):<br>
+Example of the program can be ran (you can modify the value of the arguments):
 Without the optional argument:
 ```
 ./philo 10 500 200 200